JacquesCarette/Drasil/code/stable/projectile/SRS/mdBook/src/SecAssumps.md

 <div id="freeFlight"></div>

 freeFlight: The flight is free; there are no collisions during the trajectory of the projectile.
+(RefBy: [A:constAccel](./SecAssumps.md#constAccel).)

 <div id="neglectCurv"></div>

 neglectCurv: The distance is small enough that the curvature of the celestial body can be neglected.
-(RefBy: and.)
+(RefBy: [A:targetXAxis](./SecAssumps.md#targetXAxis) and [A:cartSyst](./SecAssumps.md#cartSyst).)

 <div id="timeStartZero"></div>